 Graduated Approach Pyramid of how needs are met

-1. UNIVERSAL - No formal SEND plan
+1. UNIVERSAL LEVEL- No Formal SEND Support Plan

 High Quality Teaching for all children and young people including adaptive teaching, differentiation and reasonable adjustments.
 This includes universal support services to improve your whole setting approach to meeting all learner's needs. e.g., GP, Hearing Impairment Team, Visual Impairment Team.